raceychan/lihil/README.md

 ## versioning

 lihil follows semantic versioning, where a version in x.y.z format,

-x: major, breaking change
+- x: major, breaking change
-y: minor, feature updates
+- y: minor, feature updates
-z: patch, bug fixes, typing updates
+- z: patch, bug fixes, typing updates

+**v0.1.1** is the first working version of lihil

-lihil starts with v0.1.0, and v1.0.0 will be the first stable major version.
+**v1.0.0** will be the first stable major version.

 ## Error Hanlding